afroDC/old_work/Gluu/Gluubernetes/README.md

 kubectl create -f ./StatefulSets/opendj.yaml
 ```

-(Optional) Once OpenDJ has fully completed its start cycle, you can replicate with the following command:
+(Optional) Once OpenDJ has fully completed its start cycle, you can create an MMR replication topology with the following command:

 ```
 kubectl create -f ./StatefulSets/opendj-repl.yaml
 ```

-Note that this is scalable.
+Note that this is scalable, although not with persistence layers from what I  can assume.

 Now launch oxTrust and oxAuth: